tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14B-Notes.md

 - Fireworks: https://people.rit.edu/~imm3350/230/project3/index.html

 ## Exercise: Hit Detection Game
-Take the [hit detection demo](), and make it so that every time the player hits the enemy, a new “blocker” shape appears at a random location.
+Take demo 4, and make it so that every time the player hits the enemy, a new “blocker” shape appears at a random location.
 Any time the player hits a blocker, their score resets, the game ends, or something similar.

 And... animate the blockers so they randomly move around, bouncing off the edges of the play area!